mvlca/manual/README.md

         weight = 10
     +++

+## Shortcodes

+Shortcodes are snippet of code (Hugo) that can perform specific tasks.
+See [shortcodes list](./pages/shortcodes.md) for all shortcodes.
+Belows are detail usage:

 ## Images

 There are two `shortcodes` to insert image in page.
 The following two `shortcodes` can insert at a time.
 Simply repeat the process to insert multiple images.